122 Leadenhall Street

-122 Leadenhall Street, which is also known as the Leadenhall Building, is a 225 m skyscraper in central London.
-It opened in July 2014 and was designed by the Rogers Stirk Harbour + Partners; it is known informally as The Cheesegrater because of its distinctive wedge shape similar to that of the kitchen utensil with the same name.
-It is one of numerous tall buildings recently completed or under construction in the City of London financial district, including 20 Fenchurch Street, 22 Bishopsgate and The Scalpel.
+122 Leadenhall Street, also known as the Leadenhall Building, Leadenhall Tower or informally the Cheesegrater, is a 225 m skyscraper in central London.
+It opened in July 2014 and was designed by Rogers Stirk Harbour + Partners.
+The informal name references its wedge shape similar to the kitchen utensil.

-The site is adjacent to the Lloyd's Building, also designed by Rogers, which is the current home of the insurance market Lloyd's of London.
-Until 2007 the Leadenhall site was occupied by a building owned by British Land and designed by Gollins Melvin Ward Partnership, which was constructed in the 1960s.
-That building was demolished in preparation for redevelopment of the site.
-By December 2009 the site was cleared but construction had stalled, initially due to the financial crisis.
-The project was revived in October 2010 and Oxford Properties co-developed the property in partnership with British Land.
+The building adjoins the Lloyd's Building, also designed by Richard Rogers.
+The previous, 1960s building on the site was owned by British Land and had been designed by Gollins Melvin Ward.
+By December 2009, the site was cleared but construction stalled because of the 2008 financial crisis.
+The project was revived in 2010 by Oxford Properties in partnership with British Land.